Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Februari 2026 06.43.19 UTC
+- WIB: Rabu, 25 Februari 2026 10.11.15 UTC
-- WITA: Rabu, 25 Februari 2026 07.43.19 UTC
+- WITA: Rabu, 25 Februari 2026 11.11.15 UTC
-- WIT: Rabu, 25 Februari 2026 08.43.19 UTC
+- WIT: Rabu, 25 Februari 2026 12.11.15 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: inspirational
+Kategori: nature